Why is Soil So Important and Specific

 Espoma Potting Soil

 Espoma has been producing fertilizer since 1929.
 In the 1940’s they produced the well-loved Holly Tone products.
-Today the company produces a variety of potting soils, fertilizer, and planting ingredients.
+Today the company produces a variety of potting soils, fertilizers, and planting ingredients.

 Click for potting mix specs: Use this little online chart for product information.